Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 We next examine diffuse alternatives in which a single source component affects a large fraction of target components at lag $\tau^\star$.
 Figure~\ref{fig:bulk} reports empirical power curves for the dispersion statistic $T_f$ under different spectral summaries.

-Power increases monotonically with signal strength, with higher-order spectral summaries substantially outperforming the trace.
-This behavior directly validates the motivation for the spectral-measure formulation in Section~\ref{subsec:spectral_extension_core}: when causal influence redistributes dependence across many modes, scalar summaries focused on leading eigenvalues are insufficient.
+Power increases monotonically with signal strength, with higher-order spectral summaries (Frobenius and log-determinant) substantially outperforming the trace.
+This behavior directly validates the motivation for the spectral-measure formulation in Section~\ref{subsec:spectral_extension_core}: when causal influence redistributes dependence across many modes, scalar summaries focused on leading eigenvalues are insufficient, while bulk-sensitive functionals remain responsive.
+The result also provides empirical confirmation of the sample-size advantage predicted by Theorem~\ref{thm:spectral-detection}: spectral tests detect distributed alternatives at the collective scale $T\asymp d/\delta^2$, whereas edge-based tests would require $T\asymp d^2\log d/\delta^2$.
+The observed power curves are consistent with the linear-in-detection regime predicted by Theorem~\ref{thm:spectral-detection}, and contrast with the quadratic sample size requirements implied by Theorem~\ref{thm:edge-impossibility-strong}.

+In practical terms, the choice of spectral summary should be guided by the expected geometry of directional influence: trace-based statistics suffice for concentrated effects, while Frobenius or log-determinant summaries are preferable when causal influence is diffuse or multi-channel.

-\subsection{Transition from Edge to Bulk Dominance}
+\subsubsection{Transition from Edge to Bulk Dominance}

 To isolate the role of dependence geometry, we fix total signal energy and vary the rank of the cross-series effect.
 Figure~\ref{fig:rank} plots the power of $T_f$ as a function of rank.